Jsparrow/jsparrow.github.io/docs/rules/rename-fields.md

 A filed cannot be automatically renamed on any of the following condition:

 - the newly computed name is not a legal variable name in Java.
-For example,  if the original name is `_int`, the new name computed name would be `int` which is a java keyword and is not allowed to be used as a variable name.
+For example, if the original name is `_int`, the new computed name would be `int` which is a Java keyword and is not allowed to be used as a variable name.
 - the newly computed name coincides with any of the existing variable names in the same class.
-- the type of the field to be renamed has contains a dollar sign.
+- the type of the field to be renamed contains a dollar sign.
 In such a case, the search engine cannot find the references.
 Therefore, the field is not renamed.